kbowden1800/bouncing-box/README.md

 This TODO has 2 steps.
 Make sure to complete all steps before moving on!

+Moving the box requires us to change the CSS of the box.
+However, CSS can only be hardcoded - once it is set, it won't change unless the programmer changes it.

+Using `jQuery` we can instead change the CSS with JavaScript code.
+This will open the door to animation.

-## Step 1: Move the box with HTML and CSS
+## Step 1: Move the `box` with CSS

 In this first step, we'll see how can manually move the box using CSS.